Pettersson-dev/Language-selection/README.md

    - For the purpose of libraries and ecosystem

 Bad fit
-   - Applications with high security requiirements
+   - Applications with high security requirements
    - Mobile and game implementations
    - Large monolitic applications